TyckoLab/CloudASM/README.md

 ## Biology significance of CloudASM

+![Definition of an ASM region](https://github.com/TyckoLab/CloudASM/blob/master/ASM.png)

 Our laboratory has a long-standing expertise in studying allele-specific methylation.
 To make sure our pipeline avoids outputing false positives, we have implemented the following steps for stringency:

-![Definition of an ASM region](https://github.com/TyckoLab/CloudASM/blob/master/ASM.png)

 - we filter out the reads where the confidence in the SNP nucleotide is lower than 30 (variable `SNP_SCORE`)
 - we remove CpGs from the context file where the C or G overlap with a SNP found in the unfiltered list of variants identified by BisSNP
 - We do not consider for ASM the SNPs that are not within 500 bp of at least a CpG

-To catch a "true positive" phenomenon of allele-specific methylation, we use two types of calculation:
+As described in the figure above, to catch a "true positive" phenomenon of allele-specific methylation, we use two types of calculation:

 1. single CpG level ASM ("CpG ASM") where we estimate if there is ASM on a CpG that is at least 5x covered on both alleles.
 We use a cut-off p-value of 0.05 on an exact Fisher's test.
 2. ASM over a region delimited by CpGs that are found on the same reads as the SNP.
 The region is delimited by two CpGs showing ASM, must contain at least 3 CpGs (variable `CPG_PER_asm_region`), must have at least 2 consecutive CpGs with ASM in the same direction (variable `CONSECUTIVE_CPG`), must have an effect size of at least 20% between the two allele (variable `ASM_REGION_EFFECT`).
 The effect size is the difference in methylation percentage between the two alleles calculated across all CpGs in the asm_region.
 We use a p-value of 0.05 on a Wilcoxon test.